Last Updated on

 Walnuts have a bunch of nutrients that are essential for the growth and development of infants.
 Even black walnuts are known to have a lot of nutritional properties in them.
 Here is why you should consider feeding walnuts to babies.
 The benefits of black walnut for babies are similar.

-- Energy Food: Infants require a lot of energy during their growth years.
-Walnuts are high in calorie and help provide all the energy with your active little baby needs.
+Toddlers require a lot of energy during their growth years.
+Walnuts are high in calorie and help provide all the energy which your active a child needs.

-- Great Source of Minerals: Walnuts are packed with essential minerals like magnesium, potassium, folate, calcium, zinc, etc., which are much required for the optimal growth of your baby.
+Walnuts are packed with essential minerals like magnesium, potassium, folate, calcium, zinc, etc., which are much required for the optimal growth of your baby.
 Calcium strengthens his bones, while iron manages the levels of haemoglobin.
-The potassium and sodium in walnuts help balance electrolytes, and phosphorous aids digestion, cell repair, and protein generation in your baby’s growing body.
+The potassium and sodium in walnuts help balance electrolytes, and phosphorous aids digestion, cell repair, and protein generation in your child’s growing body.

-- Rich Source of Vitamins: All the vitamins in walnut, including Vitamin A, C, E, and K, directly benefit the baby’s growth.
+All the vitamins in walnut, including Vitamin A, C, E, and K, directly benefit the child’s growth.
 These vitamins help build immunity, aid the conversion of glucose to glycogen, and stimulate metabolic activities.

-- Helps Induce Deep and Healthy Sleep: Walnuts have melatonin, which helps induce sleep and regulate body functions during sleep.
-Sleep is extremely necessary for infants since most of the growth happens when they enter deep sleep.
+Walnuts have melatonin, which helps induce sleep and regulate body functions during sleep.
+Sleep is extremely necessary for babies since most of the growth happens when they enter deep sleep.

-- Helps Maintain Optimal Body Weight: Nowadays, obesity in infants has become a common concern.
-Walnuts help reduce and/or maintain body weight in babies.
-Appropriate body weight will help your baby stay healthy and keep illnesses at bay.
+Nowadays, obesity in children has become a common concern.
+Walnuts in the correct amounts help reduce and/or maintain body weight in children.
+Appropriate body weight will help your child stay healthy and keep illnesses at bay.

 These are some of the benefits of walnuts for babies.
 Among the foods that bring about complete development in infants, walnut can be considered a great addition to your baby’s diet as it not only provides energy but is also useful in maintaining bone health, body weight and immunity.
 However, there are certain precautions that you must bear in mind before you feed some walnuts to our little one.
 Let’s take a look at them.